 Hiking Tour - Schöttelkarspitze a Bavarian Highlight

 During my last two blogs, I talked about two different hikes, both removed from my hometown in the alps by significant travel.
-However, I am of the firm belief that you should aim to adventure locally as much as possible, in an effort to reduce your ecological footprint.
+However, I am of the firm belief that you should aim to adventure locally as much as possible, to reduce your ecological footprint.
 Just so we are clear: Neither do I want to prohibit you from seeing the world, nor myself quit international travel.
 Rather I am looking to reduce the frequency, at which I travel internationally.
-And more importantly, I would like to reach this goal, without having to reduce the number of stunning adventures and amazing accomplishments.
-Therefore, I have now a hiking tour, based close to my hometown, that despite necessitating long-distance travel, needs not to think itself lesser than the hikes we previously discussed.
+And more importantly, I would like to reach this goal without reducing the number of stunning adventures and amazing accomplishments.
+Therefore, I now have a hiking tour, based close to my hometown, that despite not necessitating long-distance travel, I need not think itself lesser than the hikes we previously discussed.

 Four Reasons to do this Tour:

-You will have excellent views of the Zugspitze, as well as Karwendel Mountain Ranges and also over two famous Bavarian lakes, the Walchensee and Sylvensteinstausee.
+You will have excellent views of the Zugspitze and Karwendel Mountain Ranges and over two famous Bavarian lakes, the Walchensee and Sylvensteinstausee.
 You will also be able to see the Inn Valley and Ötz Mountain range in the distance.